GGgRain/Unreal-Volt/README.md

 * Volt - The module that contains some basic ready-to-use animations and modules for the plugin.
 * VoltCore - The module that contains the fundamental classes for the framework.
-* VoltEditor - The module that contains test and debugging purpose slates. (not so much to see yet!)

 ## How to use?